Josie-N/Technical-Documentation-Page/README.md

 # Responsive Web Design Projects - Build a Technical Documentation Page

+Here is my second FreeCodeCamp challenge, part of the **Responsive Web Design Certification** Track.

 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/NdrKKL
 --------